THE LANGUAGE OF YES

 A lithe and delicate bottling of Grenache, thanks to the cool microclimate of the Rancho Réal vineyard, and winemaker Randall Grahm’s light touch in the cellar.
 The wine is 50% whole cluster fermented and spends some time in stainless steel and older puncheons before bottling.

 “Burgundian” Grenache?
 Grahm is showing the more elegant side of Grenache with this bottling.
 Despite the preponderance of rich and extracted Grenache from Southern Rhône, Barossa Valley and Priorat, Grenache is, in fact, a thin-skinned variety capable of great elegance (like Pinot Noir).

 Inspired by the high-altitude Garnacha being made in the Sierra de Gredos appellation of Spain, Randall has vinted a more “open-knit” wine (to borrow a phrase from wine writer Elaine Chukan Brown), with lighter color and far more elegance than is typically found in California Grenache.

 Manwhille, “passerillage” is a French term for the process of drying grapes after harvest (“appassimento” in Italian).
-After harvest, winemaker Randall Grahm dries the grapes for both his Grenache and Syrah for just a few days on paper trays in the vineyard.
+After harvest, winemaker Randall Grahm dries the grapes for just a few days on paper trays in the vineyard.
 The purpose of this is not to concentrate the sugars, but rather to lignify the stems.
 Brown stems provide structure but give less astringency (as opposed to green stems) to the finished wine; crucial, since the wine is 50% whole cluster fermented.

 Bottlings from The Language of Yes feature photos from the early 20th century of vignerons in Southern France.
 Colors and gold leaf have been added to the black & white stills.